 3. Increasing Variety of Emerging Technologies

 Carriers are now evaluating new players in the insurtech landscape and finding the best possible ways they can invest in solutions provided by them in order to lower claim processing complications and streamline workflows.
-More and more insurance technology providers are increasingly focusing on making improvements in the claims process.
+More and more insurance technology providers are increasingly focusing on making improvements in the claims process and delivering modern claims solutions.

 This enables insurers to enhance customer engagement and operational efficiencies dramatically.